Pritam Singh: Leader of the opposition (2020–2026)

-Podcast appearance
+Media appearance

 In 2025, during his first podcast appearance on Keluar Sekejap with Malaysian politicians Khairy Jamaluddin and Shahril Hamdan, Singh said that the WP aimed to be ready to govern should the PAP suffer a "serious failure", calling it a form of "political insurance" for Singapore.
 He stressed that he did not aspire to be Prime Minister, but instead sought to "normalise the idea of an opposition" and grow the party in line with the "pragmatic outlook of Singaporean voters", additionally saying that the WP aimed to stay "relatable and effective" within the incumbent political context of Singapore.

 Several days after the podcast was released, the PAP criticised Singh for discussing Singaporean politics on a foreign platform, questioning his choice to speak "on foreign soil to a foreign audience".
 In response, the WP called the interview "well received by Singaporeans" and of "no negative impact on Singapore's national interests".
 It stated that the Leader of the Opposition did not belong to the executive and was hence not subject to any known restriction on such engagements, while noting that PAP leaders regularly gave interviews to foreign media.

-In a response, the PAP acknowledged that ministers often spoke to foreign outlets on a range of topics, but called it "unusual" that the Leader of the Opposition had given his first detailed interview after the election, focused on Singaporean domestic affairs, to Malaysian hosts.
+In a response, the PAP acknowledged that ministers often spoke to foreign outlets on a range of topics, but called it "unusual" that the Leader of the Opposition had given his first detailed interview after the election, centred on Singaporean domestic affairs, to Malaysian hosts.
 The PAP also criticised the WP for downplaying concerns over its links to Noor Deros, an Islamist preacher based in Kuala Lumpur who endorsed WP vice-chairperson Faisal Manap and his contest in Tampines GRC as well as public endorsements by politicians from the Malaysian Islamic Party (PAS).
-(Note: Malay: Parti Islam Se-Malaysia) It argued that these issues "raise serious questions" about the need to safeguard against foreign influence in Singapore's domestic politics.
+(Note: Malay: Parti Islam Se-Malaysia) It argued that these issues "raise[d] serious questions" about foreign influence in Singaporean politics and defence from it.

+On 4 November 2025, Singh also appeared in a televised program The Assembly, hosted by CNA, making it the first time where an opposition MP make a televised presence.
+However, that episode was pulled out from rotation on 13 December as their episode was in contempt of court per the AGC, and both him and Mediacorp were issued warning letters and an apology.